CivicActions/ssp-toolkit/docs/controls/CM.md

 Hardware Baselines

-All hardware is maintained by AWS Cloud.
-The system therefore inherits hardware configuration aspects of this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: baseline configuration.
+All hardware is maintained by the AWS cloud.
+The system inherits hardware configuration aspects of this control from the FedRAMP Provisional ATO granted to AWS, dated 1 May 2013, for the following: baseline configuration.

 ##### CivicActions